zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 The key thing to note about the above program is −

-* The first ‘if’ statement checks if the value of the variable str1 contains the string “String1”.
-If so, then it echo’s a string to the command prompt.
+* The first 'if' statement checks if the value of the variable str1 contains the string “String1”.
+If so, then it echo's a string to the command prompt.
-* Since the condition of the second ‘if’ statement evaluates to false, the echo part of the statement will not be executed.
+* Since the condition of the second 'if' statement evaluates to false, the echo part of the statement will not be executed.

 **Output**